ChunHoLum/shopping-r-us/README.md

 # shopping-r-us
-Simple flexible checkout system written in JavaScript.
+Flexible checkout system with simple interactive command-line menu.
-Uses Node.Js as the run-time environment
+The sysyem is written in JavaScript and used Node.Js as the run-time environment.

 ## Installation
 ```